People living in, or visiting these areas are being advised to think ahead and to make sure they know how to get help, if needed.

 Urgent treatment centre

-The UTC at West Cornwall Hospital, Penzance is open for anyone needing urgent medical care for injuries and conditions such as fractures, deep cuts, non-life-threatening head injuries and minor falls.
+The UTC at West Cornwall Hospital, Penzance is open for anyone who needs urgent medical care for injuries and conditions such as fractures, deep cuts, non-life-threatening head injuries and minor falls.

 Please contact NHS 111 first before attending.